Get help with your Financial Aid with these helpful FAQs:

 Once logged in, go to ‘Financial Information’ on the right-hand column to access your award letter and student account information.

 Financial aid is meant to serve as assistance in helping you pay for your educational expenses.
 It is also individualized, so you should contact your Financial Aid Counselor for information regarding costs versus aid eligibility.
 It is always wise to consider additional resources to pay for school.

 Typically, there are out-of-pocket expenses for education in addition to financial aid funding.
-You can arrange payment plans with ADP Student Accounts and payments can be made online through MyWP at http://mywp.warnerpacific.edu/ in person at the Mt.
+You can arrange payment plans with PGS Student Accounts and payments can be made online through MyWP at http://mywp.warnerpacific.edu/, or in person at the Mt.
 Tabor campus, or by calling 503.517.1207.

 To minimize the potential out-of-pocket costs, you should make sure to utilize all resources available including loans, grants and outside scholarships.
-You may also view additional scholarship opportunities at https://www.warnerpacific.edu/admission/undergraduate/tuition-aid/grants-other-funding/ and on https://blogs.warnerpacific.edu/adp/
+You may also view additional scholarship opportunities at https://www.warnerpacific.edu/admission/graduate/tuition-aid/grants-other-funding/.

 You may request to cancel all or part of your Federal Stafford Loans by two different means: